torrust/torrust-index-gui/docs/index.md

 You should use the development environment if you want to debug the E2E tests or you are writing tests and code at the same time.

-**NOTICE** You will need to change the database file path in the backend to use the same as in the frontend so the running backend and the Cypress tests can access the same database.
-For example, change the database `connect_url` value in the backend config file to `"sqlite://../torrust-index-frontend/storage/database/torrust_index_backend_e2e_testing.db?mode=rwc"` or whatever the path is in your machine.
+**NOTICE** You will need to change the database file path in the Index to use the same as in the Index GUI so the running Index and the Cypress tests can access the same database.
+For example, change the database `connect_url` value in the Index config file to `"sqlite://../torrust-index-gui/storage/index/lib/database/e2e_testing_sqlite3.db?mode=rwc"` or whatever the path is in your machine.

 Once the E2E environment is up, you can run the E2E tests with the following command.